XpiritBV/BlazorBicepWorkshop/readme.md

     [RequiredScope(RequiredScopesConfigurationKey = "AzureAdB2C:Scopes")]
     ```

     In the same project change the configuration to define the required API scope.
-Modify the appsettings.json from:
+Modify the file 'appsettings.json' from:

     ```json
     {